-A closer look at the ARCC e2-pod Intelligent Drive System
+A closer look at the ARCC Intelligent Drive Pod

 It was back in 2016 that we first threw a leg over a bike powered by the ARCC e-bike system.
 Although only four years ago, electric bikes then were something of a novelty, an after-thought in a two-wheeled world and perhaps something easily looked over.
-Today, its a very different story and many new (and existing) riders are experiencing the power of electric.
-ARCC have since revamped their e-bike system, the e2-pod Intelligent Drive System to give its full name and we thought it was high time we took a look at it in more detail.
+Today, it's a very different story and many new (and existing) riders are experiencing the power of electric.
+ARCC has since revamped their e-bike system, the Intelligent Drive Pod to give its full name and we thought it was high time we took a look at it in more detail.